ICJIA/researchhub-docs/docs/dev-guide/contributing/contents.md

 To serve as a "Hub" for research on criminal justice in Illinois, _ICJIA Research Hub_ accepts external contributions for Apps, Articles and Datasets.

-By contributing your work to _ICJIA Research Hub_, you not only help _ICJIA Research Hub_ to become a truly comprehensive library of criminal justice resesarch in Illinois but also find a broader audience for your own work.
+By contributing your work to _ICJIA Research Hub_, you not only help _ICJIA Research Hub_ to become a truly comprehensive library of criminal justice research in Illinois but also find a broader audience for your own work.

 For any content submission to be considered for publication, it must be about criminal justice in Illinois and related subjects.
 Also, it must include information on a set of required and optional fields to be considered.
-Please read below for what the relevent fields are for each content type.
+Please read below for what the relevant fields are for each content type.

 Once you have your materials ready, please submit it to [research@icjia.cloud](mailto:research@icjia.cloud) with the subject line "CONTRIBUTION: `<content-type>`" where `<content-type>` is either Apps, Articles or Datasets.